Bob Rafelson: Personal life

 Bob Rafelson married Toby Carr in 1955.
 They lived near Aspen, Colorado, in a house "built in the '50s by a climber and his 11-year-old son" that Rafelson bought in 1970.
 "We live here and nowhere else," he said.
 Rafelson's 10-year-old daughter Julie died of injuries when a propane stove exploded in the Rafelsons' Aspen home in August 1973.
 Shortly after that Toby Rafelson was diagnosed with cancer, but eventually recovered.
 While they later divorced, they remained close friends, and Rafelson referred to his first wife as his "head nurse, teacher, brujo."
 His eldest son is songwriter Peter Rafelson, who wrote the song "Open Your Heart", which became a hit for Madonna.
+In his later years, he required physical therapy and had steel rods in his spine and in one arm.

 Rafelson married Gabrielle Taurek in 1999 and the couple had two sons, E.O. and Harper.
-He died from lung cancer at his home in Aspen, Colorado on July 23, 2022 at the age of 89.
+He died from lung cancer at his home in Aspen, Colorado on July 23, 2022, at the age of 89.